 A screenshot of the World Economic Forum's website.
-The header includes the WEF logo, a search bar, and buttons for "Join us" and "Sign in".
-The main navigation bar has "Platforms" and "Shaping the Future of Digital Economy and New Value Creation" as active links.
+The header includes the WEF logo, a "Join us" button, and a "Sign in" button.
+The main navigation bar has "Platforms" and "Shaping the Future of Digital Economy and New Value Creation" as top-level items.
+A "Filter" dropdown is also present.
 The main content area features a dark background with a green, abstract, mountain-like graphic representing data points.
-The title "Shaping the Future of Digital Economy and New Value Creation" is displayed prominently.
-Below the title is a blue button labeled "Watch the overview".
-A sub-headline reads "Navigating industry disruptions, transitioning to a new normal." and a descriptive paragraph about the platform's purpose.
-The bottom right corner includes links for "Read more", "Featured Articles", and "Follow us on LinkedIn".
+The title "Shaping the Future of Digital Economy and New Value Creation" is displayed prominently in white.
+Below the title is a blue "Watch the overview" button with a play icon.
+A sub-headline reads "Navigating industry disruptions, transitioning to a new normal." and a brief description states: "The Platform on Digital Economy and New Value Creation helps companies leverage technology to be agile in the face of disruption and to create the new digitally enabled business models for a new normal - post-COVID, purpose driven, sustainable and inclusive."
+At the bottom, there are "Read more" and "Featured Articles" links, along with a "Follow us on LinkedIn" button.